Types of Roofs

 Ventilation.
 Improperly vented roofs allow heat and moisture to build up in the attic, which can cause mold and mildew growth, rotting, and overheating.
 The ridge-and-soffit vent system is one of the least costly ventilation systems available, and it is very effective against the buildup of warm, moist air.
 It runs on the natural tendency of hot air to rise and creates a self-perpetuating ventilation system.

 Waves in the roof.
-There are several reasons why a roof might have an apparent wave in the contour of the shingles.
+Normal settling of the house can cause slight deviations in the levels of the roof rafters, which can cause a wavy appearance.
+This is typically not a roof performance issue.
 You may see waves if new shingles were installed over an existing, improperly installed layer of shingles; in this case, a roofer must remove both layers and install new shingles.
 Rotted decking can also cause a wavy look, as can asphalt shingles that haven’t completely bonded or sealed.
-Damaged decking must be replaced, but time and warm weather will fix any waves caused by shingles that have yet to fully adhere.
-Heat from the sun will soften the adhesive on the shingles and help them flatten and seal, eliminating the wavy appearance.
+Damaged decking must be replaced, but time and warm weather will fix waves caused by shingles that have yet to fully adhere.
+The sun’s heat will soften the adhesive on the shingles and help them flatten and seal, eliminating the roof’s wavy appearance.

-You will not be required to vacate your house during the roofing process, but the work can be loud, so some people do choose to leave until the project is completed.
-Be sure to cover or remove items stored in the attic, and park your car on the street, not in the driveway.
-When the work is completed, a responsible roofing company will do a final inspection to ensure nothing was missed by the installers.
+Roof work can be loud, so while it isn’t required, some people choose to leave the house until the project is done.
+Cover or remove items stored in the attic, and park your car on the street, not in the driveway.
+When the work is completed, the job foreman should do a final inspection to ensure nothing was missed by the installers.
 Debris can also easily fall into gutters, so ask the crew to check the gutters and downspouts for any hidden remnants.